mart337i/Iot_case_report/README.md

     - A standard Python library for implementing flexible event logging systems for applications and libraries.
   - gunicorn:
     - A Python WSGI HTTP Server for UNIX systems that serves as a reliable and efficient interface between web applications and web servers.
+  - HTMX
+    - HTMX is the HTML extension syntax that replaces JavaScript with simple markup

 -------------------------------------------------------------------------------------